 Going to a doctor for a respiratory illness after total collapse obviously isn’t going to happen, and even in a regional scenario, once you get out you can’t undo damage to your lungs.

 The most basic breathing and dust masks just insulate your breathing from the outside air to catch the largest particles.
-You can easily carry a pack of these to distribute to your group, or others around you.
+You can easily carry several N95 rated masks to distribute to your group, or others around you.
 You also will not stand out from the crowd because many people, especially rescue workers, will be wearing them.
-Forge Survival Supply now carries several models of masks that you can keep in your car, work bag, or at home.
-(Click here)

 *Note: Be sure to get N95 rated masks, instead of the cheap paper ones.